 - OR Molecular Basis of Personalised Medicine (15 credits - Spring term)

-- Project - 1 chosen from approx, 20 alternatives (60 credits - Autumn and spring term)
+- Project - 1 from the ones offered (60 credits - Autumn and spring term)

 NB: Students can only study one of the following modules "Stem Cells and Regenerative Medicine", "Science of Biocompatibility", "Molecular Basis of Personalised Medicine".

 This is a taught module delivered by lectures.
 The module starts with the definition of neoplasia and will describe the macro and micro appearance of a range of specific tumours and current ideas on the molecular and genetic basis of their pathogenesis.
 The transformation from normal to malignant tissue will be covered together with the manner in which tumours grow and spread.
 The course will end with an overview of tumour diagnosis and treatment, the latter including pharmacological, surgical and radiotherapeutic regimens.